-BEGINNINGS provides parents accurate, objective information about hearing loss, to enable parents making sound decisions for their child.
+BEGINNINGS provides parents accurate, objective information about hearing loss, could make sound decisions for their child.
 These decisions involve placement, communication methodology and related service needs.
-Our staff is committed to providing services in a family centered atmosphere to facilitate active involvement of parents in their child's social, emotional and educational growth.
+Our staff is committed to providing services in a family centered atmosphere to facilitate active involvement of parents in their child’s social, emotional and educational growth.

 The Better Hearing Institute (BHI) is a not-for-profit corporation that educates the public about the neglected problem of hearing loss and what can be done about it.
 BHI works to erase the stigma and end the embarrassment that prevents millions of people from seeking help for hearing loss and promote treatment for hearing impairment.

 The CDC provides funds and educational materials to state EHDI programs to assist with EHDI activities and supports research on the cause of hearing loss, surveillance systems, and the long-term effects of early intervention.

 Easter Seals provides services to assist children and families with disabilities overcome obstacles to independence and reach his or her personal goals.
 Easter Seals includes families as active members of any therapy program, and offers the support families need.
 Website provides links to information about Easter Seals programs in North, East, Middle, and South Georgia.

 Family Voices aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.
 Through a national network, they provide families tools to make informed decisions, advocate for improved public and private policies, build partnerships among professionals and families, and serve as a trusted resource on healthcare.